Productboard vs Canny: Which Product Management Software Tool Should I Choose?

 Voting boards: Both of them use a voting board for feature collection, which we see problems with.
 Neither can be configured to minimize the pitfalls of feature voting, such as vote counts or feature request order biasing feedback.

-Integrations: Productboard has a few more integrations to pull in feedback (6) than Canny does (4), but both connect to Zapier and also have Chrome extensions.
+Integrations: Canny has a few more integrations to pull in feedback (9) than Productboard (6), but both connect to Zapier and also have Chrome extensions.
 (Savio has 8 native integrations, as well as the Zapier connection and a Chrome extension)

 Other channels: You can email feedback to Productboard; you can’t with Canny.
 But Canny has a feedback widget; Productboard doesn’t.
 Both have APIs that let you put feedback in automatically.